SymTh for non-finite symmetries: WarmUp: SymTh for a -form global symmetry

 \subsection{Sandwich Construction}

 In the sandwich picture for SymTFTs, the partition function of a TFT that lives on the manifold \(M_{d+1} = M_d \times I\), with a topological boundary condition at \(x = L\) and a QFT with a discrete symmetry that lives on the boundary at \(x = 0\), is shown to be equal to the partition function of a topological deformation of the boundary QFT.
 This is done by shrinking the interval \(I\) to zero, which is possible because the bulk theory is topological and does not depend on \(L\), \cite{Gaiotto:2014kfa, Pulmann:2019vrw, Freed:2022qnc}.
+The sandwich construction of the SymTFT also aims at capturing all topological manipulations related to a given symmetry $G$ of a quantum field theory.
+The SymTh does not only capture the topological manipulations, but also encodes symmetry operations that are not topological such as dynamical gauging.

 For the SymTh we are describing, the picture becomes more complicated.
 The Maxwell theory is not topological, and its partition function will depend on the length \(L\) of the interval \(I\).
 In this section, we will factorize the partition function, separating its dependence on the quantum fluctuations on the boundary.
 We will also provide a heuristic argument about the limit \(L \to 0\) and its result.